Remote Work

 • Paper documents and portable electronic storage media (e.g., USB drives) containing sensitive university information should be stored securely and locked away when the remote workspace is not occupied.

-• When the disposal of sensitive university information is needed, secured removal such as shredding and physical destruction of storage media (e.g., USB drive, CD/DVD) is required.
+• When sensitive university information needs to be disposed of, secure removal, such as shredding and physical destruction of storage media (e.g., USB drive, CD/DVD), is required.
 Please consult with the VCU Data Handling and Storage Standard and your local IT support unit for more information.

 Secure Access